 See 2023 Periodic Review of Westminster constituencies for further details

-The commission proposed that Lancashire be combined with Cumbria as a sub-region of the North West Region, with the existing seat of Morecambe and Lunesdale extending into southern Cumbria to create a cross-county boundary constituency.
-Wyre and Preston North would be abolished, with its contents being distributed to five neighbouring constituencies.
-As a consequence, Lancaster and Fleetwood, and Blackpool North and Cleveleys would revert back to the previous names of Lancaster and Wyre, and Blackpool North and Fleetwood respectively.
-Other proposed changes include the expansion of Pendle to become Pendle and Clitheroe.[8]
-Four wards in the borough of West Lancashire would be included in the Merseyside constituency of Southport.[9]
-[10]
+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine Lancashire with Cumbria as a sub-region of the North West Region, with the existing seat of Morecambe and Lunesdale extending into southern Cumbria to create a cross-county boundary constituency.
+Wyre and Preston North was abolished, with its contents being distributed to five neighbouring constituencies.
+As a consequence, Lancaster and Fleetwood, and Blackpool North and Cleveleys reverted back to the previous names of Lancaster and Wyre, and Blackpool North and Fleetwood respectively.
+Other proposed changes included the expansion of Pendle to become Pendle and Clitheroe.[7]
+Four wards in the borough of West Lancashire were incorporated into the Merseyside constituency of Southport.[8]
+[9]

 Containing electoral wards from Blackburn with Darwen